Types of Leukemia

 What is chronic lymphocytic leukemia?

-Chronic lymphocytic leukemia, or CLL, differs from ALL in that the cancer is more slow-growing.
+Chronic lymphocytic leukemia, or CLL, differs from ALL in that this type of leukemia is more slow-growing.
 The cancerous cells are more mature, and can still function somewhat normally in the body.
 This means that it takes longer for them to cause problems.

 CLL is the most common type of leukemia to develop in adult patients.
 It almost always occurs in older populations – patients are, on average, 72 years old at the time of diagnosis.
 Because the disease is slow-moving, physicians frequently wait to treat it until it causes symptoms.